Mr-Smyth/circles/README.md

 4. As a user, I don't want to have to think about how to connect people in the family circle.
 5. As a user, I want to be able to search my family for a specific person.
 6. As a user, I want to be able to see my parental lineage within the database.
+6. As a user, I want to be able to create a user account and login.

 [Back to Index](#index)